shawnw/tawk/README.md

   to indicate field delimiters.
 If a a single space, or not set, any amount of whitespace is used, and leading and trailing whitespace is first stripped.
 If an empty string, splits every character into its own field.
+Can only be a single character in CSV mode.
 * `OFS` Used to separate fields in `F(0)` when other elements of `F` are written to or `NF` is changed.
+Also used to seperate arguments of `print`.
+Can only be a single character in CSV mode.
 * `CSV` 1 if in CSV mode, 0 if in normal mode.
 (Read-only)
 * `CSVQUOTECHAR` when in CSV mode, the character used to quote fields.
 Set by the `-quotechar` option.
+Defaults to a double quote.
 * `CSVQUOTE` Set to `always` to always quote CSV fields (Turned on by the `-quoteall` argument), or `auto` to only quote when needed.
 Attempting to set other values raises an error.
+Defaults to auto.

 CSV Mode
 --------